by Steve Glor on Sep 24, 2024

 Plant for Fall and Winter Harvests

 September is not just about winding down; it’s also about gearing up for a fall and winter harvest.
 Many cool-season vegetables thrive in the cooler temperatures of fall, making this the perfect time to plant crops like kale, spinach, lettuce, and radishes.
 These vegetables can be sown directly into the garden, and some will even continue to produce through the first frosts.
-Terra Tools make planting quick and easy with dual heads for digging, trenching, and even weeding.

 To extend your growing season, consider using row covers or cold frames to protect your crops from early frosts.
 These simple structures can make a big difference, allowing you to enjoy fresh, homegrown produce well into the fall.
 Weekend gardening in September can be incredibly rewarding, as you watch your new crops sprout and grow.